laravel/docs/sail.md

 <a name="mysql"></a>
 ### MySQL

 As you may have noticed, your application's `docker-compose.yml` file contains an entry for a MySQL container.
 This container uses a [Docker volume](https://docs.docker.com/storage/volumes/) so that the data stored in your database is persisted even when stopping and restarting your containers.
+In addition, when the MySQL container is starting, it will ensure a database exists whose name matches the value of your `DB_DATABASE` environment variable.

 Once you have started your containers, you may connect to the MySQL instance within your application by setting your `DB_HOST` environment variable within your application's `.env` file to `mysql`.

 To connect to your application's MySQL database from your local machine, you may use a graphical database management application such as [TablePlus](https://tableplus.com).
 By default, the MySQL database is accessible at `localhost` port 3306.